colorKeysPrinting/ColorKeysPrinting/README.md

 ## Assets
 -----------
-Any files added to the assets directory can be used by in code and assigned to a variable.
+Any files added to the assets directory can be used in code and assigned to a variable.
 This allows for referring to assets using dynamically generated strings.
 The assets will be built according to the rules specified in your webpack configuration.
 Typically, this means that in production the names will be changed to include a SHA.